 The number of entries for each club event is restricted and places are allocated on a first come, first served basis.
-The individual entry fee for each club event is £3.00 for club members and £4.00 for non-members.
+The individual entry fee for each club event is £5.00 for club members and £6.00 for non-members.
 To ride a club event you do not need to enter in advance, just turn up and pay on the day – which is usually referred to as ‘pay on the line’, and has nothing whatsoever to do with internet entry!
-Members are also able to pay a one off £35 in April to cover entry for the entire summer series of events.

 Please note you need to arrive an hour before the start of the event to sign on and be allocated a race number and a starting time.
 The cut off for signing on is 30 minutes before the start of the race.
 If you are not familiar with the course, a member of the club will give you directions to the start.
 There are marshals at every turning point, and if you follow their directions you should not get lost or go off course.

 Important Safety instructions and recommendations